 Academics and Programs

 Grand Valley's faculty members are highly accomplished and love to teach.
-Our faculty members knows you by name and wants to help you succeed.
+Our faculty members know you by name and will help you succeed.
 Our faculty is also respected nationally – Grand Valley ranks second in our category for faculty Fulbright Scholars.
 More than 55 Grand Valley faculty and staff members have earned Fulbright awards since 1964.

 There are great opportunities for graduate students at Grand Valley.
 Many of our graduates have the opportunity to conduct research with faculty or pursue internships at local companies, providing a wide range of professional experiences.
 Graduate students can receive research grants from Grand Valley as well as funding to attend professional conferences.
 In addition, students who conduct research may participate in our annual Graduate Showcase.